kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

 Exploring a space where all objectives are known .................................................

-In some cases, you already know all measurements you may want to run PAL with different settings and test how the algorithm performs.
+In some cases, we may already posess all measurements, but would like to run PAL with different settings to test how the algorithm performs.
-In this case, you can use the :code:`exhaust_loop` wrapper.
+In this case, we provide the :code:`exhaust_loop` wrapper.

 .. code-block:: python